Ggjorven/Obsidian/BUILDING.md

         make config=release
         ```

-    5. Build files can be in the bin/%Config%-linux/Sandbox/ folder.
+    5. Build files can be in the bin/%Config%-linux/Main/ folder.
-    6. (Optional) Open a terminal and run the Sandbox project:
+    6. (Optional) Open a terminal and run the Main project:
         ```sh
-        ./Sandbox.exe
+        ./Main.exe
         ```

 ### Linux